Making-Sense-Info/Varese/use-cases/constances-pathology.md

   - identical
   - similar (i.e. "Chronic bronchitis" versus "Chronic bronchitis, COPD, emphysema, respiratory failure")

+The question is: retrieve data about Chronic bronchitis or similar concept.

 ## Sources and variables
 - Describe the variable to represent and how the data is produced
 - Describe the repetitive aspect